moj-analytical-services/rpackage_training/README.md

 merge it to the `main` branch.

 [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)
-are a great way to mange the versions of your package.
+are a great way to manage the versions of your package.
 Every time you release an updated version of your package, include a GitHub release.
 This way if you ever need an older version of your package it is very easy to install using the GitHub Release Tag.